ImprintLab/.github/profile/README.md

-Imprint Research studies modern anatomy through computation.
+Imprint Research explores modern anatomy through computation.

 We use machine learning to build functional human organs and tissues in code.

-The goal is a human-body simulator that reacts like the real thing to drugs and surgery, and serves as the core software for cybernetic organs.
+Our goal is a human-body simulator that reacts like the real thing to drugs, surgery, and biochemical responses, and can serve as the base software for cyberorgans.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Acknowledgement:
+### Supported by:
 <p align="left">
   <img src="https://github.com/KidsWithTokens/.github/blob/main/university-of-oxford-logo-1.png.webp" width="100" height="100" />
   <img src="https://github.com/KidsWithTokens/.github/blob/main/cmu-logo.png" width="100" height="100" />